 In this atmosphere, among the many civil activists, was Fahmi Reza.
 Fahmi, just like me, had recently returned to Malaysia in 2000.
 He had been on a 3-year scholarship in the United States, and upon returning, unlike me, he had no intention of practising what he had studied and instead found his calling in graphic design, one that involved activism!

 The first time I came face-to-face with an artwork created by Fahmi Reza was around 2004.
 Fahmi had been working with non-governmental organisations designing promotional material.
 The artwork in question was so brazen that I was taken aback by its boldness and the designer’s bravado.
 The graphic illustration was crude but the lines that made up the illustration were strong, visually arresting, and made an indelible impression.
-I was driving my mom’s Daihatsu and I stopped at a traffic light near the Employees Provident Fund (EPF), opposite the University Hospital, Petaling Jaya.
-It was night and I was the second car at the traffic signal.
+I was driving my mom’s rickety Daihatsu and I stopped at a traffic light near the Employees Provident Fund (EPF), opposite the University Hospital, Petaling Jaya.
+It was at night and I was the second car at the traffic signal.
 I was intending to get on to the federal highway to return to Bangsar where I lived.
-The traffic light was on the bridge crossing.
-While biding my time and looking around aimlessly I was immediately struck by a white poster stuck on the back of a billboard on that bridge.
+The traffic signal was on the bridge crossing and while biding my time and looking around aimlessly, I was immediately struck by a white poster stuck on the back of a billboard on that bridge.
 I was transfixed and in awe of how brazen the visual criticism in this work was and the boldness of the person behind it.
 It was uncannily accurate in its representation of how I perceived the police at the time, that the image was seared into my mind.
 At that point, I was rueing the fact that I did not have my Sony Cyber-shot DSC-S75 3.2MP digital camera with me in order to capture an image of the artwork.
 The signal had changed and I had to move the car but I resolved to come back and take a picture of it.
 The next evening, the artwork was torn up, probably by the traffic policemen who man the signal at rush hour in the morning.

 During this period, I would also come across stencil graffiti about human rights and of a scornful Prime Minister Mahathir on the walls and alleyways in and around Bangsar, Kuala Lumpur.
 I remember this because I would have to pass these artworks on my way back from the ‘pasar malam’ (weekly night market) — these were artworks by Fahmi Reza, but back then he was anonymous.
 I think there were many of us who tolerated this defacement of public and private property because it was vandalism that voiced our collective angst and frustrations —especially in this then middle-class neighbourhood.